microsoftgraph/msgraph-sdk-powershell/src/Users.ActivityFeed/Users.ActivityFeed/docs/v1.0/New-MgUserActivity.md

   - `[CreatedDateTime <DateTime?>]`: Set by the server.
 DateTime in UTC when the object was created on the server.
   - `[ExpirationDateTime <DateTime?>]`: Set by the server.
 DateTime in UTC when the object expired on the server.
   - `[FallbackUrl <String>]`: Optional.
 URL used to launch the activity in a web-based app, if available.
-  - `[HistoryItems <IMicrosoftGraphActivityHistoryItem1[]>]`: Optional.
+  - `[HistoryItems <IMicrosoftGraphActivityHistoryItem[]>]`: Optional.
 NavigationProperty/Containment; navigation property to the activity's historyItems.
     - `[Id <String>]`: Read-only.
     - `[ActiveDurationSeconds <Int32?>]`: Optional.
 The duration of active user engagement. if not supplied, this is calculated from the startedDateTime and lastActiveDateTime.
     - `[Activity <IMicrosoftGraphUserActivity>]`: userActivity